cm64-studio/LLMule-client/README.md

 npm start
 ```

-3. Follow the interactive setup:
+3. First-time setup:
+   - On first run, you'll be guided through the registration process at llmule.xyz
-   - Enter your API key if not configured
+   - Your API key will be automatically configured after registration
-   - Select models to share
+   - Select the models you want to share
-   - Confirm connection to network
+   - The client will automatically connect to the LLMule network

 ## Running as a Service